DRIVER-EU/test-bed-design/doc/introduction.md

 - **Evaluation support:** As we are testing and evaluating new solutions, the Test-bed provides tools for observers and After-Action Review.
 - **Simulation support:** Due to the nature of the crisis management domain, most solutions cannot be properly tested outside an actual crisis situation.
 As starting a flooding or burning a forest is clearly not an option to test the solutions, the crisis incident needs to be faked or simulated.
 The same applies to expected reactions of the environment: people panicking, traffic jams, etc. must be simulated too.
 - **Execution support:** As the solutions are typically tested within an incident scenario, the Test-bed provides tools to create and execute scenario's.
-- **Development support:** To connect new solutions and simulators to the test-bed, the Test-bed provides adapters in several popular languages and several debugging tools and services.
+- **Development support:** To connect new solutions and simulators to the Test-bed, the Test-bed provides adapters in several popular languages and several debugging tools and services.
 Also, to check whether everything is up-and-running smoothly, it also has an admin tool.

 ## 1.2 Scope of the test-bed

-This document limits its scope to the core Test-bed design, more specifically, the design of the test-bed's reference implementation, which is an implementation of the [Test-bed specification](https://driver-eu.gitbooks.io/test-bed-specification): it thereby provides an overview of the most important components of the test-bed, how they work together, and how they can be used by different stakeholders.
+This document limits its scope to the core Test-bed design, more specifically, the design of the Test-bed's reference implementation, which is an implementation of the [Test-bed specification](https://driver-eu.gitbooks.io/test-bed-specification): it thereby provides an overview of the most important components of the Test-bed, how they work together, and how they can be used by different stakeholders.

-The CM solutions and simulators that supplement the test-bed, however, are *not* part of the test-bed.
+The CM solutions and simulators that supplement the Test-bed, however, are *not* part of the Test-bed.
 The simulators' function is to simulate an incident, and the reactions that may occur in a real world, since we cannot unleash incidents like a flooding and earthquakes on the real world.
 The solutions are the actual tools that are trialled and evaluated, and measured whether they actually do solve a CM gap.
 These solutions are fed with the simulator's output, and perhaps the output of other solutions, so end users can observe and evaluate their contribution during a fictive incident.

 ![Scope of the test-bed](img/test-bed-components-explained.png)